UANATACA/ONESHOT-REPO/oneshot_gui.md

 			"webhook_url": "my-webhook-url.com"
 		}'

-If the signature request is completed successfully, both video and request unique identifiers are returned, as well as the video id link assigned to it:
+If the signature request is completed successfully, both video and request unique identifiers are returned, as well as the corresponding video id link:

 	{
 		"status": "200 OK",